 How My Pastoral Ministry Shapes My Pulpit Ministry

-(The following is an outline of the message with the texts and notes.
-It's not a complete manuscript.)
+The following is an outline with texts and notes, not a complete manuscript.

 The way I approach this will tip you off where the emphasis falls in my ministry.
 I think preaching is shaped by God’s being and God’s purposes and God’s word, on the one hand, and that it is shaped by our context or pastoral life in the church and the world on the other hand.
 It would be misleading of me if I simply launched into all the ways that my pastoral life shaped my preaching without telling you the real truth, namely, that I find the greatest energy of my life going in another direction.
 Namely, to shape my preaching by the nature and truth and ways of God revealed in the Bible.